trilinos/Trilinos/cmake/std/atdm/README.md

 ATDM Trilinos configuration and testing scripts should work with just about any version of git 2.0+.
 Another approach would be for the user to (temporarily) edit their `~/.gitconfig` file to address the problems.

+Another problem occurs for developers who don't use bash but instead need to switch into a bash shell.
+In this case, one must use `bash -l` so that the user's `.bash_profile` file will get sourced.
+Without this, one can't load the modules when sourcing `Trilinos/cmake/std/atdm/load-env.sh`.

 ## Directory structure and contents